EN

 Fourth:

 • No standard of living, however high, and no amount of prosperity, even if it were equitably distributed, can justify the incalculable damage that is being done to the ecosystem, as well as to human dignity, by the seriously flawed assumption that human life is driven by money, possession, and consumption.
-Continuing to hold on to that assumption can only hasten the much-dreaded catastrophic planetary demise.
+Continuing to hold on to that assumption can only accelerate the much-dreaded catastrophic planetary demise.

 Finally: